PYTHON FOR DATA SCIENCE: FROM ARRAYS TO ANALYSIS / L08EXPLORATORY DATA ANALYSIS: DISCOVERING INSIGHTS

 What is EDA?

 Exploratory Data Analysis (EDA) is the process of investigating data to discover patterns, spot anomalies, test hypotheses, and check assumptions.
 It's detective work with data.
+Rather than read about it, start by exploring a real dataset hands-on:

 INTERACTIVE